johngreenacre/test-boilerplate/README.md

-This is just a boilerplate I use for testing vrious things.
-It is absed on a couple of resets:
+This is just a boilerplate I use to test various things.
+It is based on a couple of resets:

 https://meyerweb.com/eric/tools/css/reset/